September 27, 2018

 Trust HR, the cover letter isn’t dead yet

-In the age of LinkedIn profiles and email, it’s tempting to think that there’s no longer any need for a cover letter.
+In the age of LinkedIn profiles and email, it’s tempting to think that there’s no need for a cover letter.
 I’d argue the opposite is true.
-In fact, when it comes to human resources, I think it’s more important than ever and a great opportunity to demonstrate how you’re the perfect candidate for that new job you’ve always wanted.
+In fact, when it comes to human resources, I think it’s more important than ever.
+It’s a great opportunity to demonstrate how you’re the perfect candidate for that new job you’ve always wanted.

 Are cover letters required in HR anymore?

 I could be going out on a limb here, some HR professionals have declared the cover letter dead.
-And figures from a Jobvite survey last year in the US show many job applicants agree – 47% of Americans didn’t use a cover letter when they applied for the job they’re currently in.
+And figures from a Jobvite survey last year in the US show many job applicants agree.
+Actually, 47% of Americans didn’t use a cover letter when they applied for the job they’re currently in.

-Also, the younger you are the more likely you are not to bother with one – 58% of those aged 18-22 didn’t send a cover letter.
+Also, the younger you are the more likely you are not to bother with one.
+With 58% of those aged between 18-22, don’t send a cover letter.

 I’m not saying it’s impossible to get a job without one.
 Many people succeed in getting a job based on their CV alone.
 And some companies using an online system for applications allow no space to add one.
 So there are circumstances in which you safely say you won’t need a cover letter.